 Noise and human presence associated with construction and decommissioning activities of the HIWEC have the potential to change wildlife behaviour through disturbance of wildlife.
-Disturbance to birds during site preparation (e.g., vegetation clearing), construction of access roads, laydown areas and transmission lines, foundation excavation (including blasting activities), and decommissioning, may result in a decreased breeding success for nesting birds (Environment Canada, 2014).
-Disturbed nesting birds (including Black Tern, Eastern Wood-pewee, Prairie Warbler, Wood Thrush, and Yellow Rail) may spend more time off the nest which could result in nest predation, nest exposure to cold temperatures and wet conditions, malnourished chicks, premature fledging, and nest abandonment (Environment Canada, 2014).
+Disturbance to birds during site preparation (e.g., vegetation clearing), construction of access roads, laydown areas and transmission lines, foundation excavation (including blasting activities), and decommissioning, may result in a decreased breeding success for nesting birds (EC, 2014b).
+Disturbed nesting birds (including Black Tern, Eastern Wood-pewee, Prairie Warbler, Wood Thrush, and Yellow Rail) may spend more time off the nest which could result in nest predation, nest exposure to cold temperatures and wet conditions, malnourished chicks, premature fledging, and nest abandonment (EC, 2014b).
 Noise can interfere with auditory communication between and within species, resulting in the disruption of normal social interactions, and can compromise their ability to perceive important auditory cues from their environment (Hall, et al. 2000).
 The disruption of mating vocalizations (territorial singing) of songbirds and lekking behaviour by noise, including construction noise, is linked to decreased nesting success in impacted species (e.g., Habib, et al. 2007; Francis, et al. 2009, 2011 and 2012; Blickley, et al. 2012).
 Construction-related disturbance has been shown to significantly decrease the densities (Burton, et al. 2002; Pearce-Higgins, et al. 2012) and nesting success of several species of birds (e.g., Stuart-Smith, et al. 2012).
 Other documented instances of the adverse effects of construction disturbance on wildlife include abandonment of dens by bears if the disturbance is within 2 km of the den (Linnell, et al. 2000), decreased calving success among elk (Shively, et al. 2005), and avoidance of construction areas by Caribou and other ungulates (Dyer, et al. 2001; Weir, et al. 2007; Helldin and Alvares, 2011; Helldin, et al. 2012).
-Similar denning site disturbance may be observed for the Eastern Wolf, identified as a SOCC in the HIWEC study area.